 Even the smallest animated digital illustration can communicate emotion to your customer.
 Each piece adds up.
 Customers may forget about the exact details of what you presented, but they won’t forget how they felt.

-Videos can break down the wall of a stubborn or uninterested customer.
-They might not be willing to sit through a wall of text, but most people are willing to watch a well-crafted video.
+Many people might not want to read a wall of text — or worse, have it read to them — but most people are willing to watch a well-crafted video.

-Your sales presentation structure matters.
-To make sure a customer understands your presentation, you need to provide them an intuitive design.
+Structure matters.
+To make sure a customer understands your presentation, you need to provide them with an intuitive design.

-If you’re using a digital presentation, consider how your transitions are going to be triggered.
-Clicking on the “next” button might seem obvious, but sometimes a simple swipe of the finger or scrolling to the next section is a more natural option.
+With a digital presentation, consider how transitions will be triggered.
+Sometimes the “next” button is the obvious choice, but a swipe of the finger or a scrolling element can be more natural options.

-Make it easy for your customers to take the next step in the customer journey.
-Include the who, what, where, when, why, and how to your call to action to help them know where they’re headed next.
+Make it easy for your customers to take the next step in the customer journey with a clear call to action.
+Include the who, what, where, when, why, and how so they know where to head next.
+Tiled’s call to action is right below.
+Check it out.